Azure/azure-powershell/src/RecoveryServices/RecoveryServices.SiteRecovery.Autorest/docs/Get-AzRecoveryServicesReplicationPolicy.md

 /Subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/a2arecoveryrg/providers/Microsoft.RecoveryServices/vaults/a2arecoveryvault/replicationPolicies/A2APolicy            A2APolicy   Microsoft.RecoveryServices/vaults/replicationPolicies
 ```

-Gets all the replication policies in the specified vault in the specified resource group.
+Lists all the replication policies in the specified vault in the specified resource group.

 ### Example 2: Get info for a specific replication policy
 ```powershell